The Global Most Promising Cross-Border Payments Companies

 Designed specifically with migrants in mind, MAJORITY is an app that enables foreign nationals to easily open a bank account in the US and send money internationally without requiring a social security number.
 Users are able to send money internationally to over 20 countries, as well as make use of more than 55,000 ATMs across North America.
 The company’s full offering for US-based immigrants also includes checking accounts, debit cards and international calling services.

-MAJORITY has received $113m in funding, with an additional $20m funding boost in May 2024 to help it expand and further develop its product.
+MAJORITY has received $113m total in funding, including, most recently, a $20m funding boost in May 2024 to help it expand and further develop its product.
 This most recent round was led by a group of fintech founders including Klarna co-founder Victor Jacobsson.

 OpenPayd